Is it worth the effort to find Lefschetz thimbles? Integration contours with numerically optimal signal-to-noise ratios in simple fermionic toy models: Results on one-dimensional path integrals

 \subsection{One-site (zero-hopping) Hubbard model}

-The Hubbard model and its various extensions are prominently researched topics in condensed matter physics and it is of great interest to us as well due to its sign problem away from half-filling \cite{Wynen:2018ryx, Wynen:2020uzx, Ostmeyer:2020uov, Rodekamp:2022xpf, Gantgen:2023byf}.
+The Hubbard model and its various extensions are prominently researched topics in condensed matter physics and it is of great interest to us as well due to its sign problem away from halffilling \cite{Wynen:2018ryx, Wynen:2020uzx, Ostmeyer:2020uov, Rodekamp:2022xpf, Gantgen:2023byf}.
 It describes a lattice system of strongly correlated fermions.
 The fermion fields at different sites are coupled through a hopping term, proportional to a hopping parameter.
 In the extreme limit when this hopping parameter is zero the whole lattice decouples to independent one-site Hubbard models.
 Upon performing a Hubbard-Stratonovich transformation, the partition function of this simple system can be expressed as a path integral over auxiliary field variables.
-The temporal continuum limit can be taken exactly, and all Matsubara modes can be integrated out except for the zero-mode.
-For details of this calculation, and a semi-classical analysis of the thimble structure of the resulting integral see Ref. \cite{Tanizaki:2015rda}.
+The temporal continuum limit can be taken exactly, and all Matsubara modes can be integrated out except for the zero mode.
+For details of this calculation, and a semiclassical analysis of the thimble structure of the resulting integral see Ref. \cite{Tanizaki:2015rda}.
 The resulting exactly solvable, one-dimensional path integral with a non-compact integration domain is

-with dimensionless chemical potential $\mu$, and interaction potential $U$ and where $\phi$ is the zero Matsubara mode of the auxiliary bosonic field introduced by the Hubbard-Stratonovich transformation.
-The sign problem is severe away from half-filling, i.e., $\mu/U=1/2$.
+with dimensionless chemical potential $\mu$, and interaction potential $U$ and where $\varphi$ is the zero Matsubara mode of the auxiliary bosonic field introduced by the Hubbard-Stratonovich transformation.
+The sign problem is severe away from half filling, i.e., $\mu/U=1/2$.